 Overall, Jackson is an enduringly popular choice for parents seeking a strong and historically meaningful name for their sons.
 With its biblical roots and connection to prominent figures throughout history, this name carries a sense of tradition and strength that continues to appeal to many.

-From 1880 to around the mid-20th century, the number of births with the name Jackson fluctuated between a low of 25 in 1890 and a high of 269 in 1923.
-During this period, the name was relatively uncommon, with fewer than 250 births per year on average.
+From 1880 to 1960, the number of births with the name Jackson fluctuated between a low of 46 and a high of 178.
+However, starting from 1973, there was a significant increase in the popularity of this name, with over 100 births occurring each year since then.